 We like to call it “The Camino Magic!”

-Camino de Santiago is a unique path where people, as pilgrims, from all over the world meet as equals, where the worldly boundaries of religion, culture, age and social status are dropped and the simplicity of a daily walk with a backpack is your common ground.
-From the first step onward you become part of a community where you engage, or not, where unspoken respect for your fellow pilgrim allows space and privacy with the same goal in mind; make it to the next stage of the day until you reach your destination.
+Today Camino de Santiago is a unique path where people, as pilgrims, from all over the world meet as equals.
+Worldly boundaries of religion, culture, age, and social status are dropped.
+The simplicity of a daily walk with a backpack is your common ground.
+From the first step onward you become part of a community, unspoken respect for your fellow pilgrim allows space and privacy.
+With the same daily goal; make it to your destination.

 So why Camino de Santiago